Uncharted Waters: Selling a New Product Robustly: Proofs and Omitted Details

-which is strictly increasing in \(p\), so the optimal price is just \(p^* = s /\xi\), and the resulting revenue guarantee is \(\mu s /\xi\).
-If instead \(p \le \mu+s/\xi-1\), \autoref{ppl} implies that the degenerate distribution \(\delta_\mu\) is optimal, and clearly it is optimal to charge the highest possible price consistent with this case, which makes Buyer buys without search with probability 1.
-Thus, \(p = \Pi = \mu+s/\xi-1\).
-Now observe that
+which is strictly increasing in \(p\) on this price range.
+If instead \(0\leq p\leq\mu+s/\xi-1\), \autoref{ppl} implies that the degenerate distribution \(\delta_\mu\) is robustly optimal, and Seller's revenue guarantee is \(p\).
+At the upper endpoint of this range, it is \(\mu+s/\xi-1\).
+Full information at price \(p^{**}\) yields \(\mu s/\xi\), and

-where the inequality holds since \(s < \xi\) and \(\mu < 1\).
-Therefore, the strategy with the degenerate distribution is dominated by the strategy with the binary distribution, and thus one can say that the former is never a part of a revenue guarantee maximizing strategy, and there is no need to worry about this case henceforth.
+Therefore, every strategy involving the degenerate distribution is dominated by full information at price \(p^{**}\) and can be ignored henceforth.